CZ-NIC/knot/doc/reference.rst

 ---------------------

-Maximum time (in milliseconds) to receive or send one DNS message over an outbound TCP connection, which was established to a configured remote server.
+Maximum time (in milliseconds) to receive or send one DNS message over an outbound TCP connection which has already been established to a configured remote server.
 It means this limit applies to incoming zone transfers, sending NOTIFY, DDNS forwarding, and DS check or push.
+This timeout includes the time needed for a network round-trip and for a query processing by the remote.
 Set to 0 for infinity.

-*Default:* 1000 ms
+*Default:* 5000 ms

 .. _server_max-tcp-clients: